VighneshNatarajanGanesh/gan-from-scratch-only-numpy/README.md

 <img src="readme_images/o4.PNG" />
 <img src="readme_images/o5.PNG" />

 ( for more info on the gan, read the ipynb notebook.
-It contains information oh how to use a single nn class as a classifier, generator and a discriminator and also how to backpropagate through stacked fully connected networks))
+It contains information oh how to use a single nn class as a classifier, generator and a discriminator and also info on how to backpropagate through stacked fully connected neural networks)